Sphere-Corporation/LANG-BF/doc/specifics.md

 ### Tape Storage Size
 Due to limited memory on the base Sphere-1 computer, the tape size is limited to ***255*** locations.
 Tape storage does **not** have negative values i.e. the tape pointer cannot be positioned beyond what is considered to be the first cell in the tape storage (location 0).
-See *Errors Messages* below

 ## Error Messages
 This implementation of BrainF**k is capable of displaying error messages when specific conditions are reached or breached: